IDE Remote Mode

 - Push channel reconnects automatically with exponential backoff once the server is reachable again.
 The latest state is recovered when the connection resumes, but missed transient notifications are not replayed.

-/resume,/resume delta) will fail with a network error until the server is back.
+- Resume will fail with a network error until the server is back, because it loads task context from the server.

 Your local git work is never lost.
-Once the server recovers, reload the window or rerun @kanban /resume as needed.
+Once the server recovers, reload the window and resume the task again as needed.

 Can the extension be used fully offline?